There are 3 categories of work authorisation:

 South African citizens are able to work for any company in South Africa without restrictions.

-Permanent resident (non-citizens)
+Permanent resident (non-citizen)

 Permanent residents in South Africa are able to work for any company in South Africa without restrictions.